elnurra/holbertonschool-simple_shell/README.md

-C - Simple Shell by Elnur Azizov and Vasif Oruczade
+C - Simple Shell by Elnur Azizov and Vasif Orujzada.